ruanhouli/cs-diy-fun/docs/index.en.md

 # Foreword

-**The English version is still under development, please check [this issue](https://github.com/ruanhouli/cs-diy-fun/issues/222) if you want to contribute.**

 This is a self-learning guide to computer science, and a memento of my three years of self-learning at university.

 It is also a gift to the young students at Peking University.
 It would be a great encouragement and comfort to me if this book could be of even the slightest help to you in your college life.

-The book is currently organized to include the following sections (if you have other good suggestions, or would like to join the ranks of contributors, please feel free to email [zhongyinmin@pku.edu.cn](mailto:zhongyinmin@pku.edu.cn) or ask questions in the issue).

 - Productivity Toolkit: IDE, VPN, StackOverflow, Git, Github, Vim, Latex, GNU Make and so on.
 - Environment configuration: PC/Server development environment setup, DevOps tutorials and so on.